AlexBolot/PolyDiploma-Backend/archi.md

 ## Pros
 All the responsibilities of our component were well divided, and that allowed us to make an clean architecture and no overlap of functionnalities.
+Clients only have access to what they have to.

 ## Cons
-Database not persisted when the server is reboot
+Database not persisted yet when the server is reboot